function-store/RpiEinky/README.md

 # E-Ink File Display System

-A comprehensive e-ink display management system with both file monitoring and **web interface** for the Waveshare 2.15" e-paper display.
-Features a modern web UI for drag-and-drop uploads, file gallery with thumbnails, and complete remote management of your e-ink display.
+A comprehensive e-ink display management system with both file monitoring and **web interface** supporting multiple Waveshare e-paper displays.
+Features a modern web UI for drag-and-drop uploads, file gallery with thumbnails, and complete remote management of your e-ink display with automatic orientation handling.

 ## 🎯 Features